Table of contents

 Use your phone’s adapter.

-To swipe magstripe cards using the free Square Reader for magstripe and your new headset jack–free phone, use an adapter.
+To swipe magstripe cards using the Square Reader for magstripe and your new headset jack–free phone, use an adapter.
 In some cases, your phone might have come with one.
 If not, you want to look for something that has a headset jack on one end and plugs into the phone’s charging port on the other.

 Some sellers have found the connection to be a little unreliable when taking payments with an adapter.
 So we recommend using Square Reader for contactless and chip whenever possible.